opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/package.md

 See [Wikipedia](https://en.wikipedia.org/wiki/Pareto_efficiency) A pareto-set of paths/itineraries
 is a set where all elements are better than (usually less than) than all other elements in the set for at least one criterion.
 Given a set `{ [9,2], [5,6], [3, 8] }` then `[7, 4]` would be accepted into the set.
-This is because  7 < 9 (comparing the 1st criterion of element 1), while 4 < 6 and 8 (comparing with the 2nd criterion of elements 2 and 3). `[6,7]` would not make it into the set because the existig element `[5,6]` is better than the new element for both criteria.
+This is because  7 < 9 (comparing the 1st criterion of element 1), while 4 < 6 and 8 (comparing with the 2nd criterion of elements 2 and 3). `[6,7]` would not make it into the set because the existing element `[5,6]` is better than the new element for both criteria.

 # Features
 ## Algorithm implementation